 Enjoy Spring Break Responsibly, Don’t Drink & Drive

-TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) and its division of the Florida Highway Patrol (FHP) urge residents and visitors to Arrive Alive, Don’t Drink and Drive as they celebrate spring break this month.
-DHSMV and FHP are partnering with the Florida Department of Transportation, Florida Department of Business and Professional Regulation, Florida Police Chiefs Association, Florida Sheriffs Association, AAA – The Auto Club Group and the Florida Restaurant and Lodging Association to encourage individuals to enjoy their spring break vacation responsibility by not driving impaired.
+TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) and its division of the Florida Highway Patrol (FHP) urge residents and visitors to Arrive Alive, Don’t Drink and Drive as they celebrate spring break this month.
+FLHSMV and FHP are partnering with the Florida Department of Transportation, Florida Department of Business and Professional Regulation, Florida Police Chiefs Association, Florida Sheriffs Association, AAA – The Auto Club Group and the Florida Restaurant and Lodging Association to encourage individuals to enjoy their spring break vacation responsibility by not driving impaired.

-“With record numbers of motorists on Florida roads, students and families enjoying their spring break are reminded to designate a sober driver or find a safe ride home,” said DHSMV Executive Director Terry L. Rhodes.
+“With record numbers of motorists on Florida roads, students and families enjoying their spring break are reminded to designate a sober driver or find a safe ride home,” said FLHSMV Executive Director Terry L. Rhodes.
 “Drinking and driving can turn a fun and exciting vacation into a nightmare.
 Help everyone Arrive Alive this spring break; plan ahead and never let an impaired friend drive.
 Take the keys and save a life.”

-As one of the top Spring Break destinations in the nation, DHSMV reminds high school and college-aged students flocking to Florida’s warm climate and beautiful beaches to drive responsibly.
+As one of the top Spring Break destinations in the nation, FLHSMV reminds high school and college-aged students flocking to Florida’s warm climate and beautiful beaches to drive responsibly.
 Preliminary data shows that there were more than 37,000 crashes resulting in more than 2,000 serious bodily injuries and 295 fatalities statewide in March 2017, making it the month with the highest number of total crashes, injuries and fatalities.

 “The Florida Highway Patrol is enhancing its efforts this month, with an emphasis on impaired drivers” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
 “Be sure to use good judgment, enjoy your time in Florida and don’t drink or use drugs and drive.”